You can gain hands on experience in your area of study for class credit.

-- The sociological interest of the social issue this organization addresses.
+- Sociological interest of social issue this organization addresses.

-- The number of hours to be spent on-site each week.
+- Number of hours to be spent on-site each week.

-- The grading criteria which the student and faculty supervisor have agreed upon.
+- Grading criteria that you and a faculty supervisor have agreed upon.

 - Include a letter of support from the director of the sponsoring organization.

 Proposals must be submitted to the Undergraduate Studies Committee no later than the final week of the semester prior to the proposed internship.

 You must submit a copy of your field notes and a final paper approved by your faculty supervisor to the Director of Undergraduate Studies.